saurabhkirtani/touch-sensor-azureIoT/Readme.md

 2. Connect the HDMI cable from the Raspberry Pi to the Monitor.
 Also, connect the wired keyboard and wired mouse to the USB slots in the Raspberry Pi.

 3. Power up the Pi, by connecting it to a power socket.
 Wait for a minute once this is done.
-If you are using a **Raspberry Pi 2**, connect the WiFi module to the USB port of the Pi and follow the instructions [here](https://www.hackster.io/achindra/setting-wireless-on-raspberry-pi-f3e78d) to configure WiFi for the Pi.
-If you are using a **Raspberry Pi 3**, there is no need to connect a separate WiFi module, just follow the steps in the above link.
+If you are using a **Raspberry Pi 2**, connect the WiFi module to the USB port of the Pi.
+You will see the Internet icon in the taskbar (usually at the top right of the screen) - select the appropriate SSID and connect to it.
+(Alternative way : Click on the link and follow the instructions [here](https://www.hackster.io/achindra/setting-wireless-on-raspberry-pi-f3e78d) to configure WiFi for the Pi).
+If you are using a **Raspberry Pi 3**, there is no need to connect a separate WiFi module.

 4. Put the Raspberry Pi and your development machine on the same network.
 Get the IP address of the Pi (by viewing the IP on a display connected to the Pi - go to Terminal and type ifconfig).